 Your school is probably perpetually looking for help with sports teams, so ask your administrative office if the cross country or volleyball teams need some extra help.
 Then train alongside your team.
 A brisk run through the fields with your cross country team is not only good for your own health, it’s a great team-bonding task!

-Yoga, the ancient system of techniques and guidance for enriched living and mindfulness, is a great practice that clears the mind and relieves stress.
+Yoga is a great practice that clears the mind, relieves stress, and promotes flexibility and strength.
 There’s probably a Yoga studio near your home or school, so give it a try.

 Find an Exercise Buddy